joseTamezPena/RISKPLOTS/README.md

 The first was designed to calibrate the probabilities of a COX model, the second was designed to calibrate the probabilities of risk to future event in a given time interval.
 Both functions will return the baseline hazard that best describe the data as well as the best time interval required to match the rate of observed events.
 Hence `CalibrationProbPoissonRisk()` can be applied to any methodology that returns either the prognostic indexes, hazards ratios or the probability of event in a time interval.

+### Sample RMD code

+The CODE directory has the following files:

+-   `CODE/BreastCancerRoyAltman.Rmd`

+-   `CODE/BreastCancerShort.Rmd`

+-   `CODE/Colon.Rmd`

+-   `CODE/flchain.Rmd`

+-   `CODE/LungCancer.Rmd`

+-   `CODE/BreastCancer.Rmd`

+They provided sample scripts to estimate risk indexes as well as how to evaluate their behavior and how to calibrate them.

 ## Usage

 ``` {\usage}